-4.2.5 Extend the Bid Submission Deadline, if Necessary (Rule 22 of SPPR, 2010-Amended 2013)
+4.2.5 Extend the Bid Submission Deadline if Necessary

 - 4.2.5.1 Notify prospective bidders if the bid submission deadline is extended.
 Use the sample format of notification shown in annexure 14. - 4.2.5.2 The advertisement of an extension shall be made in a time and manner similar to the original advertisement.